 Next, we need to connect all the technology together so it can communicate.
 Depending on your application, it will be slightly different, but typically it will be very easy.
 As discussed before, we’re using Zwift.

 You will need to download the application and then create an account.
 You won’t have to pay straight away as they give you a 25km trail period.
 Once you have signed, it will take you to the connection screen.
-To get everything working, you will need to start riding the
+To get everything working, you will need to start riding the bike, and then all the devices, such as the speed sensor, will wake up and start the pairing process.

 The device will automatically pick the sensors, and you will have the option to connect to them.
 If you use Bluetooth sensors, all tablets and phones will connect to this with no problem (you can also stream zwift to tv from your phone, tablet, or pc).
 If you are using Ant+, you might need to use a laptop with an Ant+ dongle to connect.
 We highly recommend Bluetooth over Ant+ as it’s much better when it comes to connectivity.